kubeflow/website/content/en/docs/components/katib/trial-template.md

   - `trialSpec` - experiment's trial template in [unstructured](https://godoc.org/k8s.io/apimachinery/pkg/apis/meta/v1/unstructured)
     format.
 The template should be a valid YAML.
-See the [grid example](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/grid-example.yaml#L49-L65).
+Check the [grid example](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/grid-example.yaml#L49-L65).

   - `configMap` - Kubernetes ConfigMap specification where an experiment's trial template is located.
 This ConfigMap must have a label `app: katib-trial-templates` and contains key-value pairs where `key: <template-name>, value: <template-yaml>`.
-See the example of [ConfigMap with trial templates](https://github.com/kubeflow/katib/blob/master/manifests/v1beta1/katib-controller/trial-template-configmap.yaml).
+Check the example of [ConfigMap with trial templates](https://github.com/kubeflow/katib/blob/master/manifests/v1beta1/katib-controller/trial-template-configmap.yaml).

     The `configMap` specification should have: